gbv/beaconspec/beacon.md

 The following triples are always assumed in mappings of link dumps to RDF:

      :dump   a void:Linkset .
-	 :source a void:Database .
+	 :source a void:Dataset .
-     :target a void:Linkset .
+     :target a void:Dataset .

 Each link can be mapped to at least one RDF triple with: